 What Kinds of Work Visas Can I Sponsor?

-There are many types of visas available to prospective workers.
-Which kind of work visa you would sponsor someone for would depend largely on their skill set and the kind of job they would be performing.
+There are many types of visas available to prospective workers, including temporary (non-immigrant) visas and permanent (employment-based green card) immigration.
+The kind of work visa you would sponsor someone for would depend largely on their skill set and the kind of job they would be performing.
 For example, an EB-1 visa is reserved for priority workers with exceptional abilities in the fields of education, business, and athletics.
 Then you have an EB-3 visa for foreign nationals who could be considered skilled workers or professionals.
 If you’re not sure which visa applies, talking to an immigration lawyer can help.

 What About My Employee’s Family?